bvgastel/xmas/design/decision/README-C++-TOOLS.md

 >if the API is already using JSON for streaming and storage.

 ### ZeroMQ
-This is a networking library so purely used for communication.
+This is a networking library, so purely used for communication.
 In-process, interprocess, TCP and multicast.

 >Conclusion: A pure communication library but easy to use.